rsdoiel/antenna/retro_computing.md

 <div class="separator" style="clear: both;"><a href="https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjFMsUBRHFEkB4L_ilh42imPKc7PR2fEsQmrDtZH4cmnDnCxm_xnGrIRtXu5PG052eev6a9q8ECPThQy3qZHYChCpG3y2PZReljo826E-UXva2b9tTsGKkR37ArvCOcLF2e2pNR1e_p7WdVyzIpmq5VB_oXYpywz9ZL-v9xg4umKsIfRDJoXY0OAKZ1nhw/s4080/PXL_20250418_234457216.jpg" style="display: block; padding: 1em 0; text-align: center; "><img alt="" border="0" width="320" data-original-height="3072" data-original-width="4080" src="https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjFMsUBRHFEkB4L_ilh42imPKc7PR2fEsQmrDtZH4cmnDnCxm_xnGrIRtXu5PG052eev6a9q8ECPThQy3qZHYChCpG3y2PZReljo826E-UXva2b9tTsGKkR37ArvCOcLF2e2pNR1e_p7WdVyzIpmq5VB_oXYpywz9ZL-v9xg4umKsIfRDJoXY0OAKZ1nhw/s320/PXL_20250418_234457216.jpg"/></a></div>

 In CW-USB parlance for "legacy" wired devices, the computer side is called an HWA (Host Wireless Adapter) and the device side, which could be a hub or an actual device, is called a DWA (Device Wireless Adapter), both of which could be built-in to compliant hardware.
-What's notable about these packages is that <em>all</em> of them come with an HWA, even though only one of them actually has a DWA <em>hub</em>: the D-Link starter kit (model DUB-9240), consisting of a DUB-2240 4-port DWA USB 2.0 hub and a DUB-1210 HWA.
-The TRULink #29596 Wireless USB to VGA and Audio Kit has two downstream devices with on-board DWAs, one for a VGA monitor (up to 1600x1200 or 1680x1050) and one for analogue audio, plus its own HWA; the Atlona AT-PCLink Wireless USB DisplayDock offers DVI video, 3.5mm (1/8") audio and two USB ports, officially for your mouse and keyboard.
+What's notable about these packages is that <em>all</em> of them come with an HWA, even though only one of them actually (or at least officially) has a DWA <em>hub</em>: the D-Link starter kit (model DUB-9240), consisting of a DUB-2240 4-port DWA USB 2.0 hub and a DUB-1210 HWA.
+The TRULink #29596 Wireless USB to VGA and Audio Kit has two downstream devices with on-board DWAs, one for a VGA monitor (up to 1600x1200 or 1680x1050) and one for analogue audio, plus its own HWA; the Atlona AT-PCLink Wireless USB DisplayDock offers DVI video, 3.5mm (1/8") audio and two USB ports, advertised for your mouse and keyboard (but really a lurking hub also).
 The dock base, interestingly enough, is <em>not</em> a CW-USB device itself: you have to plug a DWA into it (included) which can go in one of two ports depending on physical configuration.
 In the package Atlona also includes <em>another</em> HWA.
 <p>
 However, since they're all allegedly CW-USB 1.0 compliant, you should be able to use any HWA you want.
 (Theoretically.
 That's called "foreshadowing.")
 The D-Link and TRULink HWAs only support Windows XP SP3 and Vista &mdash; there was a short-lived Linux implementation that Intel themselves wrote, but it was very incomplete and eventually removed &mdash; and the Atlona HWA does too, but it also claims support for Windows 7 and even Mac OS X (Leopard and Snow Leopard).
 So our test system will be ...